ivan-guerra/programmador.com/content/posts/base-conversion.md

 tags: ["c++", "cli-tools", "gnu"]
 ---

-When debugging an embedded system, I often find myself working with raw data that has me converting between decimal, hexadecimal, binary, and (sometimes) octal number systems.
-I have yet to find a Linux equivalent to the Windows Calculator app in programming mode.
-It doesn't help that the systems I use have no GUI.
-I've been resorting to using the Python REPL and `printf` shell utility though I find using either tool tedious for the simple task of base conversion.
+When debugging an embedded system, it's common to work with raw data requiring conversion between decimal, hexadecimal, binary, and sometimes octal number systems.
+The Python REPL and `printf` shell utility do the job but are tedious to use for the simple task of base conversion.

-I wanted to drop the overhead of format specifiers and fear of numerical limits.
-To ease the pain, I decided to write a command line utility that would allow me to convert between positive binary, decimal, octal, and hexadecimal numbers of arbitrary size.
+It would be nice to drop the overhead of format specifiers and fear of numerical limits.
+To ease the pain, I decided to write a command line utility that made conversion between positive binary, decimal, octal, and hexadecimal numbers of arbitrary size.

 ## The Requirements

-My use case is simple: take a positive integer in one base and convert it to the equivalent value in another base.
+The use case is simple: take a positive integer in one base and convert it to the equivalent value in another base.
 That's it.
-I don't want to support negative values, figure out floating point representations, none of that.
+Support for negative values and floating point values is out of scope.

 The program usage would look something like